beet-software/dorm/docs/docs/reference/public-api.md

 The callback result is returned and callback or backend errors are propagated.
 Supported engines roll back the transaction when the callback fails.
 Streams are rejected inside the callback, and nested transactions are not supported.
-The capability is currently implemented by Memory, BLoC, MySQL, and PostgreSQL.
+The capability is currently implemented by Memory, BLoC, MySQL, PostgreSQL, and SQLite.

 ## Errors and status